LimonTH/GE-Proton-bash-auto-installer/README.md

 To run the script automatically, you will need a utility to run the scripts when the PC starts, or systemd if you use it.
 For example, let's take cron:

+# Crontab
 Enter the command to edit crontab:
-# bash
+./bash
 crontab -e
 @reboot /path/to/protonGE_Updater.sh

-For systemd:
-# bash
+# Systemd:
+./bash
 sudo nano /etc/systemd/system/protonGE_Updater.service

-Example file:
+Example file for Systemd:
 [Unit]
 Description=protonGE_Updater
 [Service]